 All petty cash funds of the university will operate as Imprest funds.
 Imprest is a fund that is always equal to the sum of the cash on hand plus un-reimbursed expenditures.
 Each fund should be balanced frequently, at least at the times of fund reimbursement, and preferably weekly.

 Personal expenditures or borrowings, in any amount, by the custodian or staff are not authorized uses of the fund.
-Coffee, birthday and other non-university funds must be kept separately from petty cash funds.
+Imprest funds may not be commingled with other cash funds (Coffee, Birthday, etc.), nor are they to be used to cash checks.
 Funds are subject to audit without notice by the Internal Audit Department and/or the Bursar's Office.

 Establishing a Petty Cash Fund